kmcho2019/csdl-lab-cafe-app/docs/LOCAL_DOCKER_GUIDE.md

 4. Expand **Restock** under an existing item, enter the quantity and optional unit cost, and submit.
 5. The UI updates immediately; check `/app/ledger` to see the purchase entry when a unit cost is provided.

+## 10.5.
+Try kiosk mode

+1. Open `/app/kiosk` (admin only).
+2. Select a member, tap a few items, and hit **Record purchase**.
+3. Verify that the cart clears and the member’s tab reflects the new charges.

 ## 10. Check the ledger

 Visit `/app/ledger` to see the latest entries.
 The demo seed inserts an "Initial float" credit so you can observe debits and running balances.